pauleveritt/tagstr-site/docs/pep.rst

 evaluation, domain specific languages (DSLs) for web templating, and more.

-Tag strings are similar to `JavaScript tagged templates <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates>`_ and similar ideas in other languages.
+Tag strings are similar to `JavaScript tagged templates <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates>`_ and related ideas in other languages.

 Relationship With Other PEPs
 ============================